FAQ

 Sometimes, after you send a survey out, you will see on your dashboard for that survey that some emails bounced.
 To update the bounced emails please follow the steps below:

 2. In the Excel file that you have downloaded you will see a Status column.
 Where the email has bounced for a respondent their status will be Bounced.
 For those respondents with a bounced status you can edit their email address and then save the updated Excel file.
-Do not edit both name and email at the same time, else your old respondent will be deleted and a new one added.
-If you leave at least one of name or email unchanged, then the respondent will remain and all other fields will be updated if changed.

 3. Click on Upload Respondent List and upload the edited respondent list.
 Your edits to the emails will be made.